 Message from Dr Justin Morris Senior Partner

-The Coronavirus continues to present considerable challenges and we are all working in difficult times.
+The Coronavirus continues to present considerable challenges to our patients and staff, our priority is to keep our patients and staff safe and to provide the fullest range of appointments as possible, but we are all working in difficult times.

-We are currently facing an unprecedented demand for GP appointments both telephone and face to face.
-We are providing as many extra appointments as we can but we are aware that some patients are experiencing difficulties.
-We are sorry for the inconvenience caused and can assure you that we are doing all we can to deal with the back log of demand.
+Demand for appointments continues to be at an unprecedented level and we are providing as many extra appointments as we can.
+We are aware that some patients are experiencing difficulties and we are sorry for the inconvenience caused.
+Please be assured that we are doing all we can to deal with the back log of demand.

 We have to continue to work differently and the layout of our building means we have to limit the number of patients in the building at any one time and this is having an impact on the way we deliver our services.

 Our reception team will continue to collect additional details from patients when they phone for appointments.
 This includes symptoms and conditions.
 This information helps us to manage the risks to patients and staff.

 Our priority is the safety of our patients and staff and whilst we appreciate that this is not ideal we are doing as much as we can as this time.
 My reception team are working to provide the very best level of service they can within the current constraints.

 Thank you for your, help, consideration and understanding

 The building is purpose built with consultation rooms located on two floors and two separate waiting rooms.

 On arrival please book in at reception on the ground floor using our automated arrivals system.
 This will confirm which clinician you will be seeing and inform you of the appropriate waiting room to use, the Ground Floor or First Floor.